robertorussowebdev/AWS-Ops-Exercise---EC2-Autoscaling-and-SQS-/README.md

 # Prerequisites:
 - A clean AWS CLI environment where you have already set your Access Keys.

+- Python, Pip and boto 3 installed on your Desktop ; without them, you're not able to start the producer script.

 - IAM Role with the necessary SQS access policies for sending and receiving messages for EC2 instances.

 - A standard Amazon SQS Queue.